HiImKarl/HiImKarl.github.io/_posts/2017-2-8-Learning-AVL-Trees-4.md

 Result: 3.95e-07s
 ```

 Hmm, I'm not sure what to make of this.
-It could be that ```std::set``` is even __faster__ than e-7, but I don't know.
-I'm going to have to look at the assembly, but not right now, beacuse I'll have to learn x86 first.
-If you do want to look at compiler output, [compiler explorer](https://godbolt.org/) is extremely convenient.
+It could be that ```std::set``` is even _faster_ than e-7, or the compiler may still be optmizing the loop away.
+I'd have to go have a look at the assembly.

 # Conclusion